-When a member requests a specific service, treatment, or referral to a specialist, it is the PCP's responsibility to assess the medical need before providing or referring for treatment.
+When a member requests a specific service, treatment, or referral to a specialist out of network, it is the PCP's responsibility to assess the medical need before providing or referring for treatment.
 If the service requested is not medically indicated, discuss an alternative treatment plan with the member or his/her representative.